Preparation builds performance. 7 questions to address that will give you answers for many more.

 What do you know about our organisation?

 Make sure you have prepared properly for the interview and can discuss products, services, people, and history.
-Avoid the website trap, there are plenty of places to get information.
+Avoid using the company website trap, there are plenty of places to get information.
 When working with a search consultant, expect a brief, but rather than just read it, explore the brief with the consultant.
 Engage the interviewer in your feedback by threading in questions about who you are aware of.

 What do you look for in a job?